traczoskar/currency_calculator_react/README.md

 ### **Description**

 Currency Calculator is a demo project of a currency converter made in **React.js** library.
-You can easily type in the amount of PLN (polish złoty), choose between 3 different and the most popular currencies, then just click "*Calculat*e" button and the magic will happen.
-My application will give you result in one of three currencies that you've choosen.
+After you open the App it will fetch the current rates data from outside API.
+You can easily type in the amount of PLN (polish złoty), choose between many different currencies from API, then just click **"Calculate"** button and the magic will happen.
+My application will give you the result.
+There is also actual time prompt in the upper right corner of the app window and currency exchange current date over the calculate button.

 ### **[Currency Calculator - App link](https://traczoskar.github.io/currency_calculator_react/)**